dojo/framework/src/widget-core/README.md

 textWidget.placeholder = 'Enter first name';
 ```

-* `propertyName` is the name of the property on the DOM element
+* `propertyName` - name of the property on the DOM element
-* `widgetPropertyName` is the name of the property on the widget.
-If unspecified, `propertyName` is used instead.
+* `widgetPropertyName` - name of the property on the widget; if unspecified, `propertyName` is used instead
-* `getValue`, if specified, will be called with the widget's property value as an argument.
+* `getValue` - if specified, will be called with the widget's property value as an argument.
 The returned value is returned as the DOM element property value.
-* `setValue`, if specified, is called with the DOM elements property value.
+* `setValue` - if specified, is called with the DOM elements property value.
 The returned value is used for the widget property's value.

 ##### Events